The Site

 Shared housing for the doula teams, kitchen staff, and core team members — designed for the overlapping schedules of people who work in threes.

-Visitor cells
+Visitor dwellings

 Simple, self-sufficient cabins for shorter-stay visitors — families coming to see residents, people attending workshops, prospective members.